-Head of Belarusian exile group found dead in Kiev | CNN
+Head of Belarusian exile group found dead in Kiev

 BDU added that Shishov's phone was disconnected from location tracking, and he did not have his watch or fitness bracelet on.
 The team called the police, which searched the woods with tracker dogs, but had not found anything by the time they posted the statement on Monday.

-Ukraine, Poland and Lithuania have become safe havens for Belarusians during a violent crackdown by President Alexander Lukashenko following a disputed election last year.
+Ukraine, Poland and Lithuania have become safe havens for Belarusians since the unrest began last year.

 Hundreds of thousands of Belarusians attended mass protests across the country after Lukashenko declared victory in the August vote, in some of the biggest demonstrations in the country's recent history.

-Police arrested and detained protesters in the crackdown that followed.
+Thousands of people were arrested in the protests, which were brutally suppressed by authorities amid widespread reports of abuse and torture.

 Police bodycam and dashcam footage, provided by defectors from the police force, have shown the extraordinary ferocity of riot police against protesters who are unarmed and peaceful, many of them teenagers.

 Many have since fled the repression of Lukashenko's regime, sometimes swimming through rivers and crawling through sludge to illegally cross the border into Ukraine.